ranjanmannige/ubuntu_on_2024_asus_oled_13/README.md

 1. To get into the BIOS, repeatedly press F2 right after powering up.
 There, turn off Secure Boot and change the Boot options to list your USB first.
 1. When you restart, you will boot into your USB drive, where you can install Ubuntu.

 ## Protip: Backing up from another computer?
-SCP don't CP
+SCP don't CP (SKIP IF YOU HAVE A FRESH INSTALL)
 If copying data from another computer, it is sometimes easier to connect both computers to the same wifi, install an SCP server on your new computer and scp the files over (copying from computer to hard disk and hard disk to computer took me 10x the time ... and I had a lot of trips on the way).
 Here is how you can set up the SSH server:
 Set up the SSH server:
 1. Install the client/server